shangzixie/LeetCode_Java/Math/Add_String/README.md

             ans = "" + digit + ans;
             p1--;
         }
-        // if ans need carry to more digit if (carry != 0) ans = "" + carry + ans;
+        // if the sum needs carry to more digit if (carry != 0) ans = "" + carry + ans;
         return ans;
     }